michalcichon/michalcichon.github.io/_posts/2025-10-15-finding-the-sweet-spot-between-overengineered-and-underengineered-code.md

 There’s a moment in every developer’s career when you realize that both too little and too much engineering hurt a project just the same — only in different ways.
 Welcome to the never-ending dance between underengineering and overengineering.

+## Don’t try to foresee too much

+We all want a future-proof codebase, but in reality every codebase has an expiration date. iOS is a great example: when Apple introduced Swift, many of us were excited—and also asked, why?
+We already had Xcode, Objective-C, simulators, Instruments—why did we need anything else?
+Suddenly there was a new language, and we faced the prospect of fewer and fewer developers comfortable with Objective-C while sitting on a huge Objective-C codebase.
+Requirements change, goals change, and standards evolve, so pieces inevitably get rewritten.
+Large platforms show this clearly: the Linux kernel, for instance, has replaced or refactored much of its early code over the years as it has grown.
+The lesson: build for the near-term horizon, and be ready to evolve.

 ---

 ---